martijndevries/HandwrittenEquationRendering/README.md

 ### 1) Resolving symbols

 As a first step, when the image is uploaded it is thresholded towards black and white values.
-For the inkML equation files, this is trivial as they were created digitally.
+For the inkML files, this is somewhat trivial as the images were created digitally.
 However, the tool should also be able to handle real-world pictures with imperfections and shadows.
 For those images, a three-step process is applied: firstly, the images is tresholded with adaptive gaussian tresholding.
 This process often will still result in small-scale features on the image that we would like to remove.
 To remove these features, a Gaussian blurring, and then a second, binary tresholding is applied to remove these small-scale features (more information on tresholding in openCV can be found <a href=https://docs.opencv.org/4.x/d7/d4d/tutorial_py_thresholding.html>here</a>).

 Next, the symbols are detected with openCVs <a href=https://docs.opencv.org/3.4/d3/dc0/group__imgproc__shape.html#ga17ed9f5d79ae97bd4c7cf18403e1689a>findContours()</a> function.
 In order to further ignore small imperfections on the image, only contours with bounding boxes above a certain size (relative to the total image size) are considered.
 An example of a thresholded image (an equation handwritten by me), with the bounding boxes from findContours() overlayed, is shown below.